gomint/gomint-docs/docs/development/creating-your-first-command.md

 ## Using Annotations

 Commands in GoMint are based on annotations and injection.
 There are two required annotations that each command must have, but the full list of annotations for commands are below.
 GoMint will detect all classes in your plugin which extend `Command` and have at least the required annotations and will automatically create an instance and register it.
+For custom conditions on command registration you need to use [methods for describing your command](#commandmethod) instead.

 | Annotation  | Type            | Value                                              | Required? | Repeatable? |
 |-------------|-----------------|----------------------------------------------------|-----------|-------------|